shgew/cs-firewall-bouncer-docker/README.md

 # CrowdSec Firewall Bouncer Docker

-This repository provides a Dockerized version of the [CrowdSec Firewall Bouncer](https://github.com/crowdsecurity/cs-firewall-bouncer), specifically for users who cannot install the firewall package directly on their system.
-This containerized approach allows the bouncer to run independently, making it suitable for environments like TrueNAS SCALE.
+This repository provides a Dockerized version of the [CrowdSec Firewall Bouncer](https://github.com/crowdsecurity/cs-firewall-bouncer).

 ## Features
 - Supports **nftables** only.